microsoft/durabletask-mssql/docs/architecture.md

 ## Table schema

 The DTFx schema is provisioned in the target database when the orchestration service is created.
 When using DTFx, this happens during the call to `SqlOrchestrationService.CreateAsync()`.
 When using Durable Functions, this happens automatically when the Functions host first starts up.
-It is not necessary to run any database provisioning scripts manually.
+It's not strictly necessary to run any database provisioning scripts manually.
+However, this requires that the connection used by the app has appropriate permissions to create schema objects.
+Otherwise, the schema will need to be provisioned into the database ahead of time by a user with appropriate privileges.

 The database provisioning scripts are compiled directly into the main provider DLL file as assembly resources.
 You can view these scripts in GitHub [here](https://github.com/microsoft/durabletask-mssql/tree/main/src/DurableTask.SqlServer/Scripts).
-All tables, views, and stored procedures are provisioned under a default `dt` schema to distinguish it from any existing schema in the database, unless another schema name is provided at creation time.
+Note that these scripts contain schema name placeholders (`__SchemaNamePlaceholder__`) which are replaced at runtime when the scripts are executed.
+By default, all tables, views, and stored procedures are provisioned under a `dt` schema to distinguish it from any existing schema in the database.

-As mentioned, the schema can also have a custom name, in which case the following information regarding tables and scripts will have the `dt` replaced with `{customSchemaName}`.

 ![Schema](media/schema.png)

+To support multiple tenants in the same database, a custom schema name can be configured, in which case the database objects will be created under the custom name instead of `dt`.
+See the [Multitenancy](multitenancy.md) documentation for more details.

 The tables in the default version are as follows: